GRSEB9S/Haze_noHaze/README.md

  -------------------------------------------------
- 6)  Plotting the learning curve
+ 6)  Plotting the learning curve:

      Same as Before
   -------------------------------------------------
- 7)  Prediction on New Data
+ 7)  Prediction on New Data:

       Same as Before